Columbia Adoption attorney

 Adopting a baby or a child involves assuming the parenting responsibilities, and it can take place either domestically or internationally.
 Many people consider adoption as a means to start or add to their family.
 It can also be an emotionally exhausting process.
 The entire process can take anywhere from several months to several years, and it can be complicated by the circumstances of the parent or parents putting the child up for adoption.
-No matter your specific situation, Rutter and Sleeth Law Offices can help you.
+No matter your specific situation, our adoption attorney at Rutter and Sleeth Law Offices, can help you.

 Call Rutter and Sleeth Law Offices today at (573) 279-1349 to learn more about how we can help you.